coenfuse/devops/lamina/plugins/inputs/mqtt/readme.md

     # When connection is lost, the client will initially wait initially for
     # specified timoout and double this time every attempt.
 The wait is
-    # capped at max_delay + 60.
+    # capped at timeout + 60.
 Once the client is fully connected the wait
     # timer is reset to specified timeout.
     session.reconnect_timeout_s = 0